-In the literature on path analysis and structural equation modeling (SEM), the decomposition of causal effects has been extensively discussed and forms the foundation of mediation analysis.
-In this framework, the direct effect of $X_j$ on $X_ i$ is given by the path coefficient $a_{ij}$, which corresponds to $X_j \to X_i$.
-The indirect effect of $X_j$ on $X_i$ is defined as the sum of products of path coefficients, which corresponds to each directed path $X_j \rightarrow\rightarrow X_i$ excluding the directed edge.
-The total effect of $X_j$ on $X_i$ is the sum of direct and indirect effects of $X_j$ on $X_i$.
+In the literature on linear SEMs, the decomposition of causal effects has been extensively discussed and forms the foundation of mediation analysis.
+In this framework, the direct effect of $X_j$ on $X_i$ is given by the path coefficient $a_{ij}$, which corresponds to the directed edge $X_j \to X_i$.
+The indirect effect of $X_j$ on $X_i$ is defined as the sum of products of path coefficients along each directed path $X_j \rightarrow\rightarrow X_i$, excluding the direct edge $X_j \to X_i$.
+The total effect of $X_j$ on $X_i$ is the sum of the direct and indirect effects.
 See \cite{Alwin1975} and \cite{Bollen1987} for details on these causal effects.

-To clarify the interpretation of partial regression coefficients, this paper defines the following partial causal effects.
+To clarify the interpretation of partial regression coefficients, we define the following causal effect.